Roasted Broccoli Frittata

 - Whisk together the eggs, milk, or cream, plus any seasonings.
 Add the grated cheese and mix.
 Set aside.
 I added dried basil, but feel free to use whatever goes well with your ingredient selections.

 - Next, heat the oil in a cast iron or ovenproof skillet.
 Cook the aromatics, like onion, garlic, or shallots first, then any additional vegetables until soft.
 If using a variety of vegetables, add those that take longer to cook first, then add the softer or leafy vegetables after the others are partially cooked.

 - Once all the vegetables are cooked, add any other ingredients like the roasted broccoli, then add the egg mixture and cook a couple of minutes until the edges start to set.
 Pop in the oven to finish cooking.

 If you have eggs, milk, some odds and ends of cheeses, and vegetables, you can make a frittata.
 Save the odds and ends of your dinner and repurpose them for breakfast.
 One of the first frittatas I ate incorporated linguine from the night before.
 There are no right or wrong ingredients!

 - Any sized eggs will work.
 If you accidentally bought regular instead of large eggs, just add a couple of extras.

 - Most varieties of cheese will work.
 Even a bit of blue cheese plus leftover roasted, diced potatoes would be delicious.
-Melty cheeses like cheddar, Monterey jack or mozzarella, are some of my favorite for an egg frittata.
+Melty cheeses like cheddar, Monterey jack, or mozzarella, are some of my favorites for an egg frittata.
 But grated Parmesan would complement any of those.

 - I keep finely chopped onions in my freezer, so I utilized those.
 A shallot or green onions are terrific alternatives.
 Garlic is always wonderful.